jessems/jessems.com/src/posts/2023-07-13-ask-your-instance-use-chat-gpt-with-your-servicenow-instance-code/index.md

 retriever.search_kwargs["k"] = 10
 ```

-Set up the retriever and configure our prompt.
+## Step 6: Creating the chatbot

 I've customized this a bit in relation to the original Langchain tutorial so that Open AI returns a markdown response and includes plenty of code snippets.

 ````python
 from langchain.chat_models import ChatOpenAI